skypilot-dev/quick-release/README.md

 - `get-next-version`: Computes the next version number for your project and displays it to standard output

+- `is-published VERSION_STRING`: Returns true if the version has been published, otherwise false

-- `spqr-option`: Returns the value mapped to a key in the `.skypilot/quick-release.yml` options file.
+- `spqr-option KEY`: Returns the value mapped to a key in the `.skypilot/quick-release.yml` options file.
 If no value is set there, it defaults to the value in the [defaults file](src/scripts/quick-release.defaults.yml).